EswarBenarjee/restaurantManagement/readme.txt

 How to use the project:
   1. Download the code from my Github repo.
   2. Install a server XAMPP or WAMPP.
-  3. In localhost, Create a database named "restaurant" and import the Move all the files to C:/Xampp/htdocs/restaurant.
+  3. In localhost, Create a database named "restaurant" and import the food_items.sql and customer_details.sql.
-  4.
+  4. Move all the files to C:/Xampp/htdocs/restaurant.
+  5. Open the link localhost/restaurant/index.html in any of your browser while the server XAMPP or WAMPP is on.
+  6. Use the credentials "eswar" and "eswar" for credentials.
+  7. Congrats!
+You have accessed my project.

+Thank you !
+  - ESWAR BENARJEE NAIDU POLAMARASETTY